 Deutsche Telekom is pursuing a strategy of reducing its holdings of assets that are outside the scope of its core activities.
 Although Deutsche Telekom makes extensive use of real property in the operation of its business, Deutsche Telekom does not view the ownership and management of real estate as one of its core activities.
 Accordingly, Deutsche Telekom is moving to reduce its real property holdings.
-As part of its preparations relating to this strategy.
-Deutsche Telekom conducted a property-by-property valuation of the land in its real property portfolio.
-On the basis of this valuation review, Deutsche Telekom in the fourth quarter of 2001 announced a special writedown of EUR 467 million in the book value of Deutsche Telekom's real estate portfolio.
-Based on presently available information, Deutsche Telekom believes that the level of the special writedowns described below and its current provisions for risks related to real estate are appropriate.
+In this regard, Deutsche Telekom is conducting a property-by-property examination and valuation of its real property holdings within Germany, which it expects to complete not earlier than the fall of 2001.
+Based on presently available information, Deutsche Telekom believes that the level of the special writedown described below and its current provisions for risks related to real estate are appropriate.
 For additional information concerning Deutsche Telekom's real estate strategies, please refer to "Item 4.
 Information on the Company-Description of Properties".

 Deutsche Telekom recorded in respect of the fourth quarter of 2000 an unscheduled writedown of EUR 2.0 billion in respect of the book value of land in its real estate portfolio, which together with scheduled depreciation gave Deutsche Telekom at December 31, 2000 real estate with an aggregate book value on a consolidated basis of EUR 14.4 billion.
 The special writedown had the effect on a German GAAP basis of reducing the after tax net income that Deutsche Telekom would otherwise have achieved for the year by EUR 1.5 billion.
-In the fourth quarter of 2001, Deutsche Telekom announced an additional special writedown of EUR 467 million with respect to the book value of land in its real estate portfolio.
-The special writedowns had no effect on U.S. GAAP net income or shareholders' equity for the relevant years.
-Please refer to notes 6 and 37 to the Consolidated Financial Statements of Deutsche Telekom for further information concerning the special writedowns.
+The special writedown had no effect on U.S. GAAP net income or shareholders' equity for the year.
+Please refer to notes 6 and 37 to the Consolidated Financial Statements of Deutsche Telekom for further information concerning the special writedown.